 But, how they calculate their stock ratings (or stock ranking) differs greatly.

-Let’s dive in to see the difference between the methodologies used by Zacks and Seeking Alpha.
+Let’s dive in to see the difference between the methodologies used by Zacks and Seeking Alpha to derive stock ratings.

 Before we go into the details of how the stock ranking is determined, let’s first understand what is the strategy behind Zacks’ stock-ranking system.